kenricashe/lucee-upgrade-in-progress-toolkit-for-apache/README.md

 `/opt/lucee/sys/upgrade-in-progress/backups/...`

-Backups are created only when a file already exists and pending modification.
+Backups are created when a file already exists and has pending modifications.

 ## QA Testing